Xemptuous/sqlua.nvim/README.md

 The `connections.json` file here will contain your DB URL's, as well as friendly names to call them by.

 `Note:` for SnowFlake, you will need the `snowsql` client.
-In the `connections.json` file, use `snowflake` for the name, and ensure all configuration is done in your snowsql config file.
+In the `connections.json` file, use `snowflake` for both the name and url, and ensure all configuration is done in your snowsql config file.

 ## Default Config